Diplomatic corps

-Dean of the diplomatic corps
+Doyen of the Diplomatic Corps

 In most countries, the longest-serving ambassador to a country is given the title Doyen of the Diplomatic Corps (Doyen du Corps Diplomatique).
 The doyen is often accorded a high position in the order of precedence.
 In New Zealand, for example, the doyen takes precedence over figures such as the deputy prime minister and former governors-general.

-In many countries that have Roman Catholicism as the official or dominant religion, the apostolic nuncio (the diplomatic representative of the Holy See) serves as doyen by virtue of his office, regardless of seniority; in other cases, the nuncio is treated as an ordinary ambassador of the Holy See and has no special precedence.
+In many countries that have Catholicism as the official or dominant religion, the apostolic nuncio (the diplomatic representative of the Holy See) serves as doyen by virtue of his office, regardless of seniority; in other cases, the nuncio is treated as an ordinary ambassador of the Holy See and has no special precedence.
 The Congress of Vienna and the Vienna Convention on Diplomatic Relations provided that any country may choose to give nuncios a different precedence than other ambassadors.

-The diplomatic corps may also cooperate amongst itself on a number of matters, including certain dealings with the host government.
+The diplomatic corps may also cooperate amongst themselves on a number of matters, including certain dealings with the host government.
 In practical terms, the doyen of the diplomatic corps may have a role to play in negotiating with local authorities regarding the application of aspects of the Vienna Convention on Diplomatic Relations and diplomatic immunity, such as the payment of certain fees or taxes, since the receiving country is required "not to discriminate between states".
 In this sense, the doyen has the role of representing the entire diplomatic corps for matters that affect the corps as a whole, although this function is rarely formalized.